ivolucien/log-hindsight/README.md

 - Buffer log lines that fall below the current log level, limited by max count and age
 - Write historical lines from a logger based on a dynamically specified log level

-## Roadmap

-### Planned for v0.2.0
+### v0.2.0 Unstable development version with basic support for common loggers - 2024-02-25
 - Support for the common denominator of common logger modules
 - Limit buffered log data based on overall memory use and/or custom criteria

+## Roadmap

 ### Planned for v0.3.0
-- Dynamic/custom filtering and transforms
+- Support for on-the-fly write rule changes (like current log level)
+- Caller supplied function to decorate each line with metadata properties
-- Deferred log level assignment
+- Caller supplied function to choose the write log level based on app requirements

 ### Future Feature Wishlist
-- Option for centralized storage of buffered log data using your preferred storage system hold
+- Option for centralized storage of buffered log data using your preferred storage system

 ## Intended Use Cases (no later than v1.0.0)

  * Retroactively output trace and/or debug log data when a task/request throws an error
  * Log a chosen % of tasks/requests at trace level
  * Options to automatically strip specified data from logged objects
- * Throttle log level when log data volume over a chosen thres
+ * Throttle log level when log data volume over a chosen threshold

 ## Contributors

 This project is in the early stages of development and the author welcomes your input.
 If you're interested in contributing to log-hindsight, please contact me to coordinate on features.
 At this stage, it's too early in development for submitting PRs without coordination as the interface isn't stable yet.